Polish passport: Polish People's Republic

-After 1956, trips abroad became easier; travel agencies such as Orbis were created to organise trips (80% of which was to the countries of "folk democracy"), and on the Polish-Czechoslovak border a tourist convention began to apply, facilitating movement in the mountains.
-However, an individual trip was still legeally possible only by invitation.
-At that time, there were two types of passports: individual and collective.
-In the case of people travelling on collective passports, a special tour guide was available.
-Before each trip, you had to complete the application and go to a Biuro Paszportów attached to a local command of the Milicja Obywatelska.
+After 1956, trips abroad became easier; travel agencies such as Orbis were created to organise trips (80% of which was to the countries of "People's democracy"), and on the Polish-Czechoslovak border a tourist convention began to apply, facilitating movement in the Izera Mountains.
+However, an individual trip was still de jure possible only by invitation.
+At that time, there were two types of passports: personal and collective.
+For people travelling on collective passports, a special tour guide was available.
+Before each trip, a Polish citizen had to complete the application and go to a Biuro Paszportów attached to a local command of the Milicja Obywatelska.
 Upon arrival, the passport had to be returned to the same place.